PlaidCloud/website/content/en/docs/concepts/services-networking/ingress.md

   parameters:
     # The parameters for this IngressClass are specified in a
     # ClusterIngressParameter (API group k8s.example.net) named
     # "external-config-1".
-This definition tells Kubernetes to
+This definition tells PlaidCloud to
     # look for a cluster-scoped parameter resource.
     scope: Cluster
     apiGroup: k8s.example.net